-If the joint that connects your big toe to your foot has a swollen, sore bump, you may have a bunion.
+If the joint that connects the big toe to the foot has a swollen, sore bump, a patient may have a bunion.

-With a bunion, the base of your big toe (metatarsophalangeal joint) gets larger and sticks out.
-The skin over it may be red and tender.
-Wearing any type of shoe may be painful.
-This joint flexes with every step you take.
-The bigger your bunion gets, the more it hurts to walk.
-Bursitis may set in.
-Your big toe may angle toward your second toe, or even move all the way under it.
-The skin on the bottom of your foot may become thicker and painful.
-Pressure from your big toe may force your second toe out of alignment, sometimes overlapping your third toe.
-An advanced bunion may make your foot look grotesque.
-If your bunion gets too severe, it may be difficult to walk.
-Your pain may become chronic and you may develop arthritis.
+With a bunion, the base of the big toe (metatarsophalangeal joint) gets larger and sticks out.
+The skin over it may appear red and feel tender.
+Wearing any type of shoe may cause pain.
+The metatarsophalangeal joint flexes with every step taken.
+The larger the bunion gets, the more it hurts to walk.
+If left untreated, bursitis may also set in.
+The big toe may angle toward the second toe, or even move all the way under it overlapping.
+Pressure from the big toe may force the second toe out of alignment, sometimes overlapping the third toe.
+The skin on the bottom of the foot may grow thicker and feel painful.
+An advanced bunion may make the foot look grotesque.
+If the bunion progresses, patients may have difficulty while walking.
+The pain from a bunion may feel chronic and the patient may develop arthritis.
+If bunions go left untreated, they can lead to the need of a midfoot fusion.

 CAUSES OF BUNIONS

-More than half the women in America have bunions, and the cause of bunions is often attributed to wearing tight, narrow shoes, and high heels.
-Bunions may occur in families, but many are from wearing tight shoes.
-Nine out of ten bunions happen to women.
-Nine out of ten women wear shoes that are too small.
+More than half the women in America have bunions, and the cause of bunions often occurs from wearing tight shoes, narrow shoes, and high heels.
+Nine out of ten bunion cases happen to women.
+Bunions may also occur due to genetics.

-Too-tight shoes can also cause other disabling foot problems, like corns, calluses, and hammertoes.
+Too-tight shoes can also cause other disabling foot problems including corns, calluses, and hammertoes.

 SYMPTOMS OF BUNIONS